David Oyelowo

 Actor, Director, Producer

-David Oyetokunbo Oyelowo is a British actor, director and producer known for leading performances in Selma and The Butler and for a body of work spanning film, television and theatre.
-He has received multiple award nominations and wins, including a Critics’ Choice Award and a NAACP Image Award, and was appointed an Officer of the Order of the British Empire in 2016 for services to drama.
+David Oyetokunbo Oyelowo is a Nigerian-British actor, director, and producer known for leading roles in blockbuster films including Selma and The Butler.
+He has earned multiple award nominations and wins, including a Critics’ Choice Award and a NAACP Image Award, and has been nominated for Golden Globes, Primetime Emmy Awards, SAG and BAFTA.
+He was appointed Officer of the British Empire in 2016 for services to drama.

 Early Life and Background